r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 Rank Math saves you a ton of time by integrating with Google Search Console and displaying important information about your website right inside WordPress.

 * **Google Keyword Ranking**
-With Rank Math SEO Plugin you can track your keyword rankings in the Google.
+With Rank Math SEO Plugin, you can track your keyword rankings in Google.

 * **Optimal Settings Pre-Selected**
 Configuring an SEO plugin takes time, and can be confusing.
-Rank Math saves you the trouble with its optimal default settings which are ideal for most websites, and if needed can be changed.
+Rank Math saves you the trouble with its optimal default settings, which are ideal for most websites, and if needed, can be changed.

 * **LSI Keyword Tool Integrated**